OpenAstronomy/openastronomy.github.io/_projects/2023/sunpy/sunkit_image.md

 ---
 name: sunkit-image and integration with sunpy
-desc: Replace the sphinx base theme with a newer version.
+desc: Improve the integration of sunkit-image to work with SunPy data structures
 requirements:
  - Experience with Python.
  - Experience with sunpy Map.
+ - Experience with NDcube.
 difficulty: medium to low
 issues:
  - https://github.com/sunpy/sunpy-sphinx-theme/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc
 mentors:
  - nabobalis
- - YOUR NAME HERE
+ - wtbarnes
 initiatives:
  - GSOC
 project_size: